Log in

 Was less expensive each month than buying a 1 bedroom condo and making the entire monthly payment all by myself.

-I lived downstairs in this home and rented out the upstairs.
+For example, I lived downstairs in this home and rented out the upstairs:

-I rented out the garage and bedroom in this home which are used as separate living areas.
+Later on, in this other home I rented out the garage and bedroom which are used as separate living areas as well:

 Using this strategy can work too if you have a larger family.

-Finding a home with a tiny rental home in the backyard is another option.
+Another option is to find a home with a tiny rental unit in the backyard.

-Or putting one in yourself (Home Depot sells lots of tiny homes).
+Or putting one in yourself if you're a handyperson (Home Depot sells lots of tiny homes for the backyard).

-I've found it helpful to keep these things in mind when looking for a home.
+I've found it helpful to keep these options in mind when looking for a home.

-The free Redfin app is my favorite way to look up homes for sale.
+The free Redfin app has been my favorite way to look up homes for sale.

-It has an easy to use calculator I like to tinker with to estimate the monthly payment when looking at a property for sale.
+It has an easy to use calculator to estimate the monthly payment when looking at a home.

-Renting out part of your home can lower your monthly payment by 25% to 40% (if you want) and free tools like Redfin or Zillow can help you estimate your monthly payment in advance.
+Renting out part of your home can lower your monthly payment by 25% to 40% (if you want) and free tools like Redfin can help you estimate your monthly payment in advance.

 3. Getting a Home Loan